yuifu/millefy/README.md

 # <img src="img/logo.svg" width="30%" align="right" /> Millefy

-Millefy is a tool for visualizing __read coverage of ssingle-cell RNA sequensing (scRNA-seq) datasets__ in genomic contexts.
+Millefy is a tool for visualizing __read coverage of single-cell RNA sequensing (scRNA-seq) datasets__ in genomic contexts.
 By dynamically and automatically reorder single cells based on 'locus-specific' pseudotime, Millefy highlights cell-to-cell heterogeneity in read covreage of scRNA-seq data.

 Millefy is available as an R package and [a Docker image with JupyterLab](https://github.com/yuifu/datascience-notebook-millefy).